 - Check with your DIY store before buying any materials

-General Dining Purposes?
+Is Your DIY Decking For General Dining Purposes?

 If your just planning on using your decking space for general dining then here are some recommendations to consider: